Resources on COVID-19

 Throughout the pandemic, we’ve been publishing online articles from Michigan attorneys related to COVID-19 and the practice of law.
 A full list of those articles can be found here.

 Michigan attorneys have complimentary access to SBM’s online library, which features a wide variety of e-books and audio books.
 Whether you're looking to brush up on a certain practice area, learn how to better manage your practice, or even get lost in a memoir, the library has something for everyone.
-And if you don't find the title you're looking for, simply email email@example.com to request that the Practice Management Resource Center purchase it.
+We've also recently added a collection of titles about COVID-19, including some about how to manage a small business during the pandemic.
+And if you don't find the title you're looking for, simply email firstname.lastname@example.org to request that the Practice Management Resource Center purchase it.

 More information, including directions for accessing the library, can be found here.
 If you have any questions, or you'd like to schedule a virtual tour of the online library that's tailored to your interests, call the PMRC helpline at 800-341-9715.